Islamic State's Twitter silence raises questions

-SAN FRANCISCO/WASHINGTON, Sept 12 (Reuters) - Islamic State’s Twitter users, which have trumpeted the group’s violent acts and worldview on the social media service, have gone abruptly quiet in past days.
+SAN FRANCISCO/WASHINGTON (Reuters) - Islamic State’s Twitter users, which have trumpeted the group’s violent acts and world view on the social media service, have gone abruptly quiet in past days.

 Several accounts affiliated with the militant group appear to have gone dormant, according to U.S. government sources, raising questions about whether the government has pressured Twitter to clamp down more aggressively or whether the group has moved to other social media channels.